|Credit: Baldness photo via Shutterstock|

 According to the Cleveland Clinic, treatments include:

-- Hair weaves or wigs: Typically expensive, wigs and hair weaves either completely cover the head or add to existing hair, restoring the appearance of a full head of hair.
+Hair weaves or wigs: Typically expensive, wigs and hair weaves either completely cover the head or add to existing hair, restoring the appearance of a full head of hair.
 They are especially practical for cancer patients and those whose hair loss is temporary.

-- Anti-inflammatory medications: Prescription steroid-based creams or injections can calm follicles damaged or inflamed by harsh chemicals or excessive pulling.
+Anti-inflammatory medications: Prescription steroid-based creams or injections can calm follicles damaged or inflamed by harsh chemicals or excessive pulling.

-- Surgery: Men tend to be better candidates for surgical hair-replacement techniques because their hair loss is often limited to one or two areas of the scalp.
+Surgery: Men tend to be better candidates for surgical hair-replacement techniques because their hair loss is often limited to one or two areas of the scalp.
 Procedures include grafting, which transplants from one to 15 hairs per disc-shaped graft to other locations.
 Scalp reduction removes bald skin from the scalp so hair-covered scalp can be stretched to fill in the bald areas.
 Side effects include swelling, bruising and headaches.

-According to the National Institute of Arthritis and Musculoskeletal and Skin Diseases, alternative therapies may not help hair regrow and many are not supported by medical research.
+According to the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMSD), alternative therapies may not help hair regrow and many are not supported by medical research.
 However, other treatments that reportedly improve alopecia areata include Chinese herbs, acupuncture, zinc and vitamin supplements, evening primrose oil and aroma therapy.